-The Forest Hills neighborhood in Queens ranked higher than any other in the borough and tied with Riverdale for the most abundant studio and one-bedroom offerings under $400,000, according to StreetEasy data.
-Occupying roughly two-and-a-half square miles and bordered by Rego Park, Middle Village, Kew Gardens, and the Grand Central Parkway, the neighborhood currently has 64 studios and one-bedrooms on the market within the price limit.
-Residents have access to Forest Park's 500 acres of trees, hiking trails, and bridle paths, not to mention a 110-acre, par-67 golf course that is one of the city’s most challenging, per the Parks Department website.
-Forest Hills Stadium, which was home to the U.S. Open before the tournament relocated to nearby Flushing Meadows in 1978, hosts concerts and events, while a mix of shops and restaurants line Austin Street on the northern edge of the neighborhood.
+Forest Hills, Queens ranked higher than any other in the borough and tied with Riverdale for the most abundant studio and one-bedroom offerings under $400,000, according to StreetEasy data.
+Occupying roughly two-and-a-half square miles and bordered by Rego Park, Middle Village, Kew Gardens, and the Grand Central Parkway, the neighborhood currently has 64 studios and one bedrooms on the market within the price limit.
+Residents have access to Forest Park's 500 acres of trees, hiking trails, and bridle paths, not to mention a 110-acre, par-67 golf course that is one of the city’s most challenging, according to the Parks Department website.
+Forest Hills Stadium, which was home to the U.S. Open before the tournament relocated to nearby Flushing Meadows in 1978, hosts concerts and events, and a mix of shops and restaurants line Austin Street on the northern edge of the neighborhood.

 The properties on offer in Forest Hills tend to be of good quality, with most in this price range located in large brick prewar co-op buildings.
-The neighborhood is also home to a significant number of beautiful freestanding Tudor and colonial homes, lending the area a quiet, suburban feel that belies its good express subway service (via the F line, bringing riders to Midtown in half an hour), access to the Long Island Railroad (17 minutes to Penn Station), and three seven-day express bus options (the QM10, 11, and 12) that reach Midtown in 30-45 minutes.
+The neighborhood is also home to a significant number of beautiful freestanding Tudor and colonial houses, lending the area a quiet, suburban feel that belies its good express subway service (via the F line, bringing riders to Midtown in 40 minutes), access to the Long Island Railroad (17 minutes to Penn Station), and three seven-day express bus options (the QM10, 11, and 12) that reach Midtown in 35-45 minutes.